Where you can make a positive impact towards net zero

 Healthcare’s environmental footprint

-Healthcare’s environmental footprint encompasses both its carbon footprint (as shown by the Delivering a Net Zero NHS report) and wider impacts such as plastics, waste, toxins, anaesthetic inhalation agents and gases, and the use of energy and natural resources for equipment and technology.
+Healthcare’s environmental footprint encompasses both its carbon footprint (as shown in the Delivering a Net Zero NHS report) and wider impacts such as plastics, waste, toxins, anaesthetic inhalation agents and gases, and the use of energy and natural resources for equipment and technology.

 The activity of large organisations such as the NHS inevitably has consequences for the environment.
 While the NHS has successfully reduced its carbon footprint by 4% over the past 10 years, significantly more is planned to deliver a net zero NHS.